coverclock/com-diag-hazer/DISPLAY.md

 number of bytes sent or received - 395,261,29B in this example - over the network.
 This allows you to keep track of your network utilization, especially important when paying for data on your LTE mobile provider.
-The right-most field is the name of the device from which gpstool is reading.
+The right-most field in the first INT line (there will typically only be one) is the name of the device from which gpstool is reading.

     MON -jamming  +history  50indicator  63maximum                         ttyACM1